terma/gigaspace-web-console/README.md

  * [Copy data between spaces](#copy-data-between-spaces)
  * [Export / Import data](#export--import-data)

+# License

+Apache 2.0

+# Contacts

+_Thx a lot for any feedback_

+* Convert you point to feature or defect [here](https://github.com/terma/gigaspace-web-console/issues)
+* artem.stasuk@gmail.com
+* Skype artem.stasuk

 # Key Features

-_Almost everything what you can't find in GigaSpace Management Console for data quering_
+_Almost everything what you want but can't find in GigaSpace Management Console for data quering_

 * Supports all versions of GigaSpace starts from 9.X (never tested with previous) from one page
 * One click switch between different instances, versions and spaces